Queensway

 How Life Works Here

 Queensway is located in County Durham, near Shildon.
 Crime rates are above average, with 248 incidents recorded in 12 months.
 Violence and sexual offences is the most frequent category.
 Violent offences make up 45% of reports.
 Some amenities are available nearby, though a car may be useful for regular errands like grocery shopping.
-The nearest transport stop is 37m away (bus).
-Rail links may require a connecting journey.
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Queensway - Lime Grove) is 37m away.
 The median property price is £95,000, with exceptional growth of 57% over five years.
 Based on 34 transactions recorded since 2014.
 The market is highly active with frequent sales.
 The local area has a moderate population, with a high proportion of rented accommodation.
 There are 1 schools within 2 km.
 Primary schools are nearby, though secondary options may require travel.
 Note that above-average crime in the area may offset the school accessibility for families.
 This street may particularly suit property investors.
 Market indicators suggest an upward trend.
-Overall, this street scores 42 out of 100 for liveability.
+Overall, this street scores 51 out of 100 for liveability, placing it in the top 19% within its district.

 Score Breakdown